iterative/dvc.org/static/docs/commands-reference/push.md

 than the remote cache.
 Therefore `new` literally means that new files exist in the local cache relative to this remote cache.

-Next we can upload part of the data from the local cache to remote cache using the command `dvc push --with-deps STAGE-FILE.dvc`.
-Remember that `--with-deps` searches backwards from the named stage to locate files to upload, and does not upload files in subsequent stages.
+Next we can upload part of the data from the local cache to a remote using the command `dvc push --with-deps STAGE.dvc`.
+Remember that `--with-deps` searches backwards from the named DVC-file to locate files to upload, and does not upload files in subsequent stages.

 After doing that we can inspect the remote cache again: